17sarahr/liveyourart_main/site/content/_index.md

     text: We establish a platform for art works
 values:
   heading: Our values
-  text: Art is an amazing part of human culture
+  text: Art is an amazing part of human culture and it should be accessible to all.
 ---